Wondering whether your website is meeting expectations or is the website not performing as it should be? How do you measure website performance?

 Full admin access gives you total control over your account, and the ability to add and remove users, add websites, link to other Google services and do a whole bunch of very useful things that you can’t do with lower access.

 It’s your site and your account, so you must control it.
 If you decide to move to a different web management company, and you don’t have full admin access to your account, you will need to start all over again with a new Google Account, and you will lose all that history.
 This has been the sad case for several of our clients.

 The Basic Things to Analyse in Google Analytics

 1. Is Your GA account displaying the right views?

-When you first login to GA –on the left side you’ll see a bunch of headings, and if you click on the orange icon at top left, you’ll see accounts.
+When you first log in to GA –on the left side you’ll see a bunch of headings, and if you click on the orange icon at the top left, you’ll see accounts.
 The highest level is your Google Analytics Account, and underneath are properties (website), followed by views.

 Figure 1: Commonsense Marketing GA account view

-As you can see from Figure 1 here displaying our Commonsense Marketing account, we have multiple websites, and within each website we have two views – filtered and unfiltered.
-When your webmaster first setups up Google Analytics, the default view name is “All Website Data”.
+As you can see from Figure 1 here displaying our Commonsense Marketing account, we have multiple websites, and within each website, we have two views – filtered and unfiltered.
+When your webmaster first sets up Google Analytics, the default view name is “All Website Data”.
 This is more than likely what you will see if your webmaster hasn’t yet customised the views.

 All Website Data is an unfiltered view – it shows everything, including visits to your website by you and your team members and your webmaster.

 We always set up a second filtered view for our sites and our clients’ sites, to filter out website visits which we don’t want to track because it distorts the real results.